The ASRU 2013 paper submission and review process is being conducted in a manner similar to previous ASRU workshops:

 Additional questions regarding submission of papers should be directed to the following address:

 Use the following guidelines when preparing your document:

-LENGTH: You are allowed a total of 6 pages of content and figures, plus up to 2 pages containing only references for your document.
+LENGTH: You are allowed a total of 6 pages for your document.
 This is the maximum number of pages that will be accepted, including all figures, tables, and references.
-Any documents that exceed the 6-page content & figure limit, or which have content other than references on page 7 & 8, will be rejected.
+Any documents that exceed the 6 page limit will be rejected.

 LANGUAGE: All proposals must be in English.

 MARGINS: Documents should be formatted for standard letter-size (8-1/2" by 11" or 216mm by 279mm) paper A4-size is also acceptable.
 Any text or other material outside the margins specified below will not be accepted:

 Face: To achieve the best viewing experience for the review process and conference proceedings, we strongly encourage authors to use Times-Roman or Computer Modern fonts.
 If a font face is used that is not recognized by the submission system, your proposal will not be reproduced correctly.

 Size: Use a font size that is no smaller than 9 points throughout the paper, including figure captions.
 In 9-point type font, capital letters are 2 mm high.
 For 9-point type font, there should be no more than 3.2 lines/cm (8 lines/inch) vertically.
 This is a minimum spacing; 2.75 lines/cm (7 lines/inch) will make the proposal much more readable.
 Larger type sizes require correspondingly larger vertical spacing.

 TITLE: The paper title must appear in boldface letters and should be in ALL CAPITALS.
 Do not use LaTeX math notation ($x_y$) in the title; the title must be representable in the Unicode character set.
 Also try to avoid uncommon acronyms in the title.